 Anne Phillips in her theory also negates the popular counter-argument that said, ‘the two sexes are equal though different’.
 She viewed this ‘celebration of women’s maternal instinct’ as a conspiracy by men ‘to hide their incapability to take care of children’.
 In this aspect, some feminists proposed revaluation of women’s work, so that the genders could freely choose from any available role without any bias.
 Her argument was, ‘equality of opportunity’ will be a fantasy if social outcome equality was not achieved’.
 To illustrate, she gave examples of all wealth being accumulated to men or all literary awards going to men etc. She showed, if this happened, then there was an overall inequality that should be eliminated.

 So, the feminist argument here is to ensure ‘reservation’ to women to accumulate more money or to have ‘reservation’ in literary awards to ensure equality.
-So, in a way, this feminist theory suggests that what men achieve through hard labor and competition, women should achieve easily by reservation and that is equality.
+So, in a way, this feminist theory suggests that what men achieve through hard labour and competition, women should achieve easily by reservation and that is equality.

 If we look into the scenario of becoming rich (for example being a successful global businessman), one needs to put in very hard work and succeed in severe competition.
 However, feminist theory of ‘Equality of Outcome’ suggests, women should be given reservation to own those positions even without any merit.